Euro 2024 Fantasy: Sunday’s goals, assists, Player of the Match awards + stats

-All the attacking returns, Player of the Match awards and underlying stats from Sunday’s Euro 2024 Fantasy matches can be found in this article.
-Scout Notes will follow.
+All the attacking returns, Player of the Match awards and key underlying stats from Sunday’s Euro 2024 Fantasy matches can be found in this article.

-The summary of goals, assists and bookings comes from the UEFA site.
+The summary of goals, assists, bookings etc comes from the UEFA site.

 These stats are available for our subscribers immediately after full-time in every UEFA European Championship game.